-Where an Agreement places maintenance responsibilities upon the Partner, then prior to the Agreement commencing, it may be advisable to undertake an inspection in which representatives of both parties shall participate.
+Where an agreement places maintenance responsibilities upon the partner, then prior to the agreement commencing, it may be advisable to undertake an inspection in which representatives of both parties shall participate.

-A condition report should be prepared of the property subject to the Agreement.
-The condition report would generally be paid for by the Partner.
-The condition report should be signed by both parties after it has been drawn up by the Lighthouse Authority, and it shall ordinarily be available prior to hand-over.
+A condition report should be prepared of the property subject to the agreement.
+The condition report would generally be paid for by the partner.
+The condition report should be signed by both parties after it has been drawn up by the lighthouse authority, and it shall ordinarily be available prior to hand-over.

-This is likely to include written and photographic details (for use in disputes and at termination of the Agreement).
+This is likely to include written and photographic details for use in disputes and at termination of the agreement.

 AGREEMENT PERIOD

-The period of the Agreement should be clearly stated with details of renewal arrangements.
-Means of terminating the Agreement must also be stated.
+The period of the agreement should be clearly stated with details of renewal arrangements.
+Means of terminating the agreement must also be stated.
 A clause should be included for termination as a result of possible future changes in navigational requirements and/or conflict with existing navigational equipment.

-The length of the Agreement can vary to suit local requirements particularly in relation to applications for grant funding.
-Especially in the case of a longer-term Agreement i.e., more than five years, checks should be put in place on a regular basis, annually or bi-annually to ensure that the terms of the Agreement are being met.
+The length of the agreement can vary to suit local requirements particularly in relation to applications for grant funding.
+Especially in the case of a longer-term agreement i.e., more than five years, checks should be put in place on a regular basis, annually or bi-annually to ensure that the terms of the agreement are being met.

 CHARGES

-Alternative 1: In lieu of payment the Partner undertakes to perform duties in accordance with a periodically specified work programme.
-When formulating work programme, the Lighthouse Authority and partners should consider its feasibility.
+Alternative 1: In lieu of payment the partner undertakes to perform duties in accordance with a periodically specified work programme.
+When formulating work programme, the lighthouse authority and partners should consider its feasibility.
 Since maintenance requirements in the agreement period will vary over the year, it may be agreed that the scope of the work tasks for any particular year may vary.

 Alternative 2: Defined amount of 'charges' or percentage of revenue.
 With provision for periodic review/increase.